boystrange/FairCheck/README.md

 Main     = new (x : V) ⌈x : S⌉ A⟨x⟩ in B⟨x⟩
 ```

-Example 6.3 claims that this program is well typed:
+Example 6.3 claims that this program is well typed.

 ``` bash
 $ faircheck artifact/random_bit_generator.pi